 “What if I had not been obedient?
 What blessings would I have missed?
 The more I obeyed God, the more of His kingdom He entrusted me with.
 The more God entrusted me with, the more blessings I received from Him.”
 Rhonda Holton, Founder

 Through Rhonda’s inspiration and leadership, Lizzie and her family now have a more secure and warm home.
-She and her siblings have received a good education from generous donations of U.S. donors who caught the vision of improving education for Honduran school children.
+She and her siblings have received a good education from generous U.S. donors who caught the vision of improving education for Honduran school children.

 Today, scholarships are provided for over 150 elementary-high school students through The Lizzie Project.
 In addition, financial support is raised by WGM and The Lizzie Project for vocational and nursing school programs.
 This support provides the means for students to have greater financial opportunities for their future, their families and communities.
 Mission teams for The Lizzie Project also touch the lives of Hondurans through village outreach, teaching, spiritual leadership and sharing the love of Christ.